munificent/craftinginterpreters/book/calls-and-functions.md

 </aside>

-Over in the function to print objects, we also have to add a case:
+Over in the function to print objects, we also add a case:

 ^code print-function (1 before, 1 after)

-This shows the function's name.
-For example:
+Since we have the function's name, we may as well use it.
+If you run:

 ```lox
 fun someFunction() {}
 print someFunction;
 ```

-Run that and it prints out `<fn someFunction>`.
-I don't know, maybe that will be useful to someone?
+It prints out `<fn someFunction>`.
+I don't know, maybe that will be useful to someone.

 Finally, we have a couple of macros for converting values to functions.
-To make sure your value actually *is* a function:
+First, make sure your value actually *is* a function:

 ^code is-function (2 before, 1 after)